 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Make your online reservation for state park cabins, camping sites and lodges.

 Iowa DNR Customer Service

 Contact Information by County

-Iowa's trout program consists of 50 catchable rainbow and brook trout fisheries, seven special trout fisheries, seventeen urban trout fisheries, and 26 put-and-grow trout fisheries.
+Plenty of opportunities await trout anglers with 50 catchable rainbow and brook trout fisheries, seven special trout fisheries, seventeen urban trout fisheries, and 26 put-and-grow trout fisheries.
 Annual stockings maintain most of these since successful natural reproduction of trout occurs in a few Iowa waters.
-Forty-five trout fisheries offer excellent angling opportunities for catching wild, naturally-sustaining brown or brook trout populations.
-These various types of trout fisheries enable the trout angler to select the types of trout fishing preferred.
+Catch wild, naturally-sustaining brown or brook trout at forty-five trout fisheries.

 Get the most out of your trout fishing trip with information about each stream's location, qualities, and other fun facts on the trout streams webpage .
 Location maps are made using State of Iowa GIS maps and Rural Address Maps provided by the respective county engineer's office.
 Check out the overview map of all trout streams in Northeast Iowa online, or email the DNR or call the DNR Phone Center at 515-725-820 to request a printed version.
 A mobile-friendly version of the trout map is now available.

 Find out when your favorite stream will be stocked with the proposed stocking schedule.
 Call 563-927-5736 for current trout stream or urban stocking information.